A native of Southern Europe, beetroot has a vibrant crimson colour which comes from pigments no other vegetable has.

 Originally the leaves were preferred eating, rather than the roots.
 In New Zealand, usually it is the roots that are eaten, however, young beetroot leaves are sometimes available.
 In some countries all parts of the beetroot are regularly eaten.
 Beetroot is frequently consumed pickled.
 Baby beetroot leaves may be found in salad mixes.

 Several varieties are available with roots varying in shape from round to spherical.
 Flavour variations are very subtle.
-A golden beet variety exists but this is seldom seen commercially in New Zealand.
+Golden and Chioggia beetroot are new varieties.

 What to look for

 Roots should be smooth with a firm skin and deep red colour.
 Avoid roots with scaly areas around the top surface as they tend to be tougher.
 If the leaves are still attached, they should not be floppy; they should be bright green with pink/red veins.
 Buy small quantities regularly to guarantee freshness.

 All year but most plentiful November - April.